Horizon Forbidden West review

 However, the game comes alive in the details - chipped and dirty stone on mountain paths, foliage swaying in the tree, how the sun glistens off soft snow -, and it’s all picked out by the ever-changing weather and climate.
 It's beautiful to watch.

 This isn’t a peaceful world though, Horizon’s mechanical creatures return leaving an impressive impression on the world.
 Machines new and old fill out these environments.
-If left to their own devices, they will often have their own behavior or function.
-Such as Grimhorns seeding the land or Fireclaws barreling out of wooded areas, causing a burst of flame where it goes.
+Leave them to their own devices and you will see them live in the environment.
+Grimhorns, for instance, seed the land or Fireclaws barrel out of wooded areas, causing a burst of flame where they go.
 And, yet, the mechanical and the natural don’t juxtapose.
 They mix and interact, making the world feel like one coherent whole.

 Weary feet

 This imprecise and clunky maneuverability becomes a particular nightmare when using a mount.
-They can often be dragged from side to side or come to a halt as they try to navigate the world.
+Your ride can often be dragged from side to side or come to a halt as it tries to navigate the world.

 Exploration and platforming are a huge part of Forbidden West too, so this is a significant problem.
-It’s sometimes a struggle to interact with the world smoothly.
 It doesn’t ruin the game, but it holds it back more often than it should.

 Epic combat

 Horizon Forbidden West’s combat is an interesting dance to master that does have a surprising amount of depth to it.
 On top of the machines she must take down, Aloy will also spend a fairly significant time fighting human rebels of various tribes.
-Fighting people is serviceable, however, often quite flat as the best strategy remains powerful throughout the game - use Aloy’s time slow ability to shoot an attacker in the head (or break their helmet to then shoot them in the head.)
+Fighting people is entertaining but begins to feel flat as the best strategy remains powerful throughout the game - using Aloy’s time slow ability to shoot attackers in the head.

 The game really comes to life when trying to take down the machines though.
 Recognizing weaknesses in a hulking beast and exploiting them with your exotic arsenal is a blast.
 Taking on an Apex Tideripper with nothing but a couple of thrown-together electrical traps and some acid-tipped arrows is a hell of an experience.
-These elemental weaknesses create a hidden depth, that comes down to your preparation and what weapons you bring to a fight.
-As in Zero Dawn, it pays off to take the time to fill the battlefield with traps before starting a fight.
-Aloy is, after all, a hunter by training, so it’s great that when you act like she would and it pays off.
+These elemental weaknesses bring depth to the combat, and learning to exploit them is rewarding.

 In the epic battles against Forbidden West’s massive machines, you need to master attack patterns, manage status effects, and look out for weak spots.
 These fights can be drawn out, especially in the early game when you’re still weak.
 And, while the battles are less demanding than those in games like Monster Hunter, they offer a faster, more fluid execution of a similar idea.

 As in Zero Dawn, you can also override these machines and have them fight alongside you.
 While many are on a timer, only fighting for you for a little while, when you get two hulking creatures to face off, it’s wildly impressive.
 Sneaking through the grass, overriding a Tremortusk, and having it fire on an aggressive Thunderjaw is an impressive spectacle.
-Setting up a trap for that enemy to then barrel into after, setting off a Rube Goldberg machine of destruction… it’s a sight to behold when it’s firing on all cylinders.
-In the scale of the Horizon games, you are a small, puny human in a dangerous world.
+In the Horizon games, you are a small, vulnerable human in a dangerous world.
 Nothing quite brings that home-like watching giant robotic dinosaurs tear each other apart before your eyes.

 Justified

 Horizon Forbidden West is not without issue.
 It can at times feel like form over function, with movement and traversal being a consistent issue.
-However, despite all of that, it all comes together becoming an impressive cohesive whole.
-When it is firing on all cylinders, it’s a marvel and stands at the peak of the medium.
+However, despite that, it comes together becoming an impressive cohesive whole.
+When Forbidden West works it’s a marvel and stands at the peak of the medium.
 It’s just a shame that it doesn’t always put its best foot forward.

 The developer’s real achievement however is in Forbidden West’s characters.
 Zero Dawn didn’t need a sequel but the time spent with this game’s cast justifies it more than any of its many impressive boss fights or beautiful vistas.
 While the scale and visuals never cease to astonish, underneath all that plating, the lasting impact is a human story about reconnecting with what is important in life - the ones around us.